strakacher21/vrcfox-2.3_body_and_cloth_edition/README.md

 >Simply click the '▶' button in Blender to export the model correctly to Unity </br>
 >*(Without — the colors of the model in Unity look faded and the clothes are exported incorrectly.)*

 The Unity project has a prefab model, as well as two scenes for **PC** and **Quest&IOS**.
-All prefab changes go into changing the scene. Аlso includes a script **AnimatorWizard** (uses the  [v3-animator-as-code](https://github.com/hai-vr/av3-animator-as-code) [(hai-vr)](https://github.com/hai-vr) package to configure animators) that allows you to customise facial expressions, avatar blend preferences, cloth/color customisation, eye/face tracking, etc. You can disable some features to save [VRChat parameters](https://creators.vrchat.com/avatars/animator-parameters/).
+All prefab changes go into changing the scene. Аlso includes a script **AnimatorWizard** (uses the  [v3-animator-as-code](https://github.com/hai-vr/av3-animator-as-code) [(hai-vr)](https://github.com/hai-vr) package to configure animators) that allows you to customise facial expressions, avatar blend preferences, cloth/color customisation, eye/face tracking, etc. You can disable some features to save [VRChat parameters](https://creators.vrchat.com/avatars/animator-parameters/).<br/>
+The project also includes a [VRM file](vrcfox%20unity%20project%20(B&C)/Assets/VRM%20avatar/vrm%20file) and a pre-configured VRM scene.
+Refer to the [VRM setup guide](VRM-setup.md) for switching to VRM.
 ___

 ### [Main avatar performance stats for VRChat](https://creators.vrchat.com/avatars/avatar-performance-ranking-system#avatar-performance-ranking-stats)